mscroggs/24hourmaths/magic.md

 At <a href="https://youtu.be/YHQZa7ZhElA">10:00-10:30</a> GMT, {% include _trickperson.html name="Julia Collins" twitter="haggismaths" %} did a trick with 5 red and 5 black cards.
 Julia's latest book, <a href='https://www.waterstones.com/book/numbers-in-minutes/julia-collins/9781787477315'><em>Numbers in Minutes</em></a> is about 200 essential and interesting numbers.

-At 10:30 GMT, {% include _trickperson.html podcast="https://open.spotify.com/show/6ELtAUwmJUHkKOtvJ4WSGr" name="Sophie Maclean" twitter="sophiethemathmo" website="http://sophiethemathmo.wordpress.com" %} took over from Bobby to introduce our next guests.
+At 10:30 GMT, {% include _trickperson.html podcast="https://open.spotify.com/show/6ELtAUwmJUHkKOtvJ4WSGr" name="Sophie Maclean" twitter="sophiemacmaths" website="http://sophiethemathmo.wordpress.com" %} took over from Bobby to introduce our next guests.
 You can listen to Sophie's podcast on <a href='https://open.spotify.com/show/6ELtAUwmJUHkKOtvJ4WSGr'>Spotify</a>.

 At <a href="https://youtu.be/Mi3vNOHzSY4">10:30-11:00</a> GMT, {% include _trickperson.html name="Jo Morgan" twitter="mathsjem" %} was the volunteer for a trick performed by Sophie, then Sophie and Jo worked out how the trick worked.